Comcast/sheens/doc/by-example.md

 `{"wants":"?wanted"}`.
 In this YAML specification, the pattern is actually a string, but the specification has set `patternsyntax` to `"json"`.
 That setting means that the string is parsed as JSON.
-The pattern language itself is the same as [Rulio's](https://github.com/Comcast/rulio/blob/master/doc/Manual.md#patterns).
+The pattern language itself was based on [Rulio's](https://github.com/Comcast/rulio/blob/master/doc/Manual.md#patterns).
 The target for this branch is `deliver`, which is the name of the only other node in the specification.